foremast/foremast/_docs/configuration_files/application_json.rst

 ``lambda_subnet_purpose``
 *************************

-Determines if the instances should be public (external) or non-public (internal).
+Determines if the AWS Lambda should be public (external) or non-public (internal).

     | *Type*: string
     | *Default*: ``"internal"``